ImAKappa/pftp/docs/index.md

 - 🏋️ You are not too weak to go to the gym.
 You get strong from trying, failing, then trying again at the gym
 - 🧘 You are not too easily distracted to meditate.
 You gain focus by trying, failing, then trying again to meditate
 - ✍️ You are not too bad with words to write.
-You become eloquent by trying, failing, then trying again to write.
+You become eloquent by trying, failing, then trying again to write
 - 🧑‍💻 You are not too dumb to program.
-You get smart by trying, failing, then trying again to program.
+You get smart by trying, failing, then trying again to program

 ## 💽 Technology Prerequisites